Managing a Watercourse

 Picture shows how to manage a watercourse well by installing correct drainage.

-If you live by or own property that is next to any watercourse, or you have a watercourse that flows through your property, you are a 'riparian landowner'.
-This means you have 'riparian' rights and responsibilities which have been established in common law for many years.
+This means you have specific 'riparian' rights and responsibilities that have been established in common law for many years.

 Calm river with woodlands surrounding the river bank.